ssc-oscar/lookup/tutorial.md

 	times.append(time)
 ...
 ```
 We also want to find the earliest timestamp for a repository importing a given module.
-Again, this is fairly simple.
+Again, this is fairly simple:
 ```
 ...
 if repo not in dict.keys() or time < dict[repo]: